dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 ### 🐍 Python Telegram Bot
 {{< figure_resizing src="ptb-logo.png">}}
-Once you get the token from the botfather, we can use this token to set up the bot.

 Telegram wasn't written with `Python`.
-But we ❤️ Python!
+But we ❤️ `Python`!

-Can we still use Python to code the Telegram bot?
+Can we still use `Python` to code our Telegram bot?

 Yes!
-With the use of a wrapper library like [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot).
+With a wrapper library like [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot).

 This wrapper allows us to code the bot using `Python`.
-There are a ton of other wrappers out there, feel free to try them out.
+There are a ton of other wrappers out there for various languages, feel free to try them out.

 `python-telegram-bot` is incredibly easy to use.
-With as few as 8 lines of code, you can run your own bot as shown below.
+With only 8 lines of code, you can run your own bot as shown below.

 ```python {linenos=table}
 from telegram import Update